Get

 Don’t buy a kitten from any breeder.
 Only reputable ones will give you the vital information you need to learn about the cat’s breeding history.

-Getting the parent’s and grandparents’ medical information is also essential since it will give you an insight into how long your cat will live.
+Getting the parent’s and grandparents’ medical information is also essential since it will give you an insight into how long your cat may live.
 So, don’t forget to ask for the family tree.
 Ensure you find out how long the parents lived and the cause of their deaths.

 devon rex cat is walking in the garden